hb9kns/webforms/README.md

 In this case, the index entry 1002 would no longer be present in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
-(For the time being, `+` and `-` only have different meaning in the base/index file, not yet in record files.)
+This can be changed in the page view, however.

 ### Configuration file